Mar3759/CSCI335_Group_4_Final_Project/README.md

 3. **Skip to Section 4b** in the Data Preprocessing section of the the notebook
 4. Run the Colab Notebook from there to train and evaluate the three models

 This avoids the preprocessing step.
 Otherwise, the Colab Notebook can be run from the start to preprocess the original dataset.
-The number of images included for each class is determined by the calling of the `random_undersample()` functiion in Section 4a.
+The number of images included for each class is determined by the `random_undersample()` function call in Section 4a.

 ## Models Used
 - CNN